Home Voodoo Spells Voodoo Doctor New Orleans: Exploring The Mysteries Of The Bayou

 The Anthropologist and Practitioner: Zora Neale Hurston

 One of Hurstonโ€™s seminal books is Mules of Men.
-She provides a detailed account of her experiences with Voodoo in New Orleans in that book.
-After reading her work, I can conclude that it provides some valuable insights into the day-to-day lives, beliefs, and practices of Voodoo practitioners in New Orleans.
-Get your hands on some of her work, and you will notice that Hurston helps demystify Voodoo, showing that it is a legitimate spiritual practice.ย ย
+In it, she provides a detailed account of her experiences with Voodoo in New Orleans.
+After reading her work, I can conclude that it provides some valuable insights into the day-to-day lives, beliefs, and practices ofย Voodoo practitioners in New Orleans.
+Get your hands on some of her work, and you will notice that Hurston helps demystify Voo, showing that it is a legitimate spiritual practice.ย ย

 Visiting a Voodoo Doctor in New Orleans: What to Expect